 Cornering and curves

 Every curve is different and enjoyable.
 Master the basics of counter-steering with a professional trainer.
-Decelerating into corners gives you time to see and react to hidden hazards.Riding curves and corners
+Decelerating before corners gives you time to see and react to hidden hazards.Riding curves and corners

 Braking needs practise

 Practise braking on your own bike with a professional trainer.
-Supervised track days help too.
 Riding with a three second gap between vehicles gives you time to react to the unexpected.Find an accredited trainer

 Group rides with trainers and clubs are an excellent way of getting feedback and advancing your skills.
 Stick to speeds you’re comfortable with and always ride within your ability.